-The Department of Teaching and Learning, Policy and Leadership (TLPL) at the University of Maryland College Park is ranked 12th in the nation by U.S. News & World Report.
-MCERT students receive instruction from high-caliber faculty, and explore in-depth opportunities to connect content and pedagogy.
-MCERT students participate in a year-long inquiry project (in lieu of a thesis) which culminates into the writing of a graduate seminar paper.
-MCERT students present their research at the end of the program.
-In addition, all MCERT students produce a teaching portfolio (in lieu of a master’s comprehensive examination).
+The Elementary and Secondary programs in the College of Education are both ranked in the top 20 by U.S. News & World Report.
+High-caliber faculty and school practitioners teach MCERT courses and provide in-depth opportunities to connect content and pedagogy.
+All MCERT students participate in a year-long inquiry project (in lieu of a thesis), which culminates in the writing of a graduate seminar paper.
+In addition, all MCERT interns produce a teaching portfolio (in lieu of comprehensive examinations), which students present at the end of the program.

 Intensive Mentored Internships

-Throughout the entire internship year, MCERT interns apprentice in classrooms with experienced certified teachers who serve as mentors.
-The classrooms serve as “learning laboratories” where MCERTers can practice the ideas and concepts that they are studying in their courses and learn the essentials of instructional planning, responsive teaching, embracing diversity, and the ongoing assessment of student learning.
-In addition, all MCERT interns receive support during the school year from a university-based supervisor and a subject-based coordinator, who are experienced educators in the area of the intern’s certification field.
+Throughout the entire internship year, MCERT interns apprentice in PreK-12 classrooms with experienced certified teachers who will serve as the intern's mentor.
+The Internships serve as "learning laboratories" where interns can practice the ideas and concepts they are studying in their professional teaching courses and learn the essentials of classroom management, instructional planning, responsive teaching, and the ongoing assessment of student learning.
+In addition, all graduate interns receive support during the school year from a university-based supervisor, and a subject-based coordinator who are experienced educators in the area of the intern's certification field.

-The College of Education is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP), and our programs are approved by the Maryland State Department of Education.
-MCERT provides all necessary requirements for Maryland State Certification, combining the rigorous coursework and content/grade level-specific internship (student teaching).
-Upon successful completion of the program, interns are recommended to the Maryland State Department of Education for licensure.
-Maryland has reciprocity with other states and U.S. territories.
+The College of Education is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP), and our programs are approved by the State of Maryland.
+Completion of MCERT coursework provides the requirements to be eligible for Maryland State Certification, combining courses with the internship (student teaching).
+Internships are in partner schools in Anne Arundel, Howard, Montgomery, and Prince George's Counties.
+Upon successful completion of the program, interns apply to the Maryland State Department of Education for licensure.
+Maryland has reciprocity with several other states and US territories.

 Step 2: Contact program with questions or attend an information session